envato/event_sourcery/README.md

 ## Applications that use EventSourcery

-- [Identity](https://github.com/envato/identity) (note that this was the original ES/CQRS implementation that ES was extracted from).
+- [Identity](https://github.com/envato/identity) (note that this was the ES/CQRS implementation that ES was initially extracted from).
 - [Payables](https://github.com/envato/payables).
 - [Calendar Example App](https://github.com/envato/calendar-es-example).